imee-rsi/imee-rsi/README.md

 Hi, I’m Imee Polistico (@imee-rsi)!
-I’m a Business Analyst for Comontec WhiteLabel products.
+I’m a Business Analyst for Comontec PH WhiteLabel products.
-Reach me at imee.po@reliasourcing.com
+Reach me at imee@patolomius.com

 <!---
 imee-rsi/imee-rsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.